Adolescents Play a Key Role in Their Own ADHD Diagnosis and Treatment

 • Asking about ADHD symptoms and other problems in a structured way, such as through the use of criteria-based checklists;

-• Collecting information about symptoms, their impact, and related problems from the adolescents themselves, one or both parents, at least two teachers, and other adults who know the adolescent well (for example, a coach or school guidance counselor);
+• Collecting information about symptoms, their impact, and related problems from the adolescents themselves, one or both parents, at least two teachers, and other adults who know the adolescent well, such as a coach or school guidance counselor;

 • Looking for earlier signs of ADHD symptoms that may have been missed; and